yonasBSD/otterlang/README.md

 - 🧵 **Concurrency** – Built-in async task runtime
 - 📦 **Rich standard library** – Comprehensive stdlib covering IO, networking, JSON, and more

-<h1 align="center">Non-goals</h1>

-- *Drop-in Python replacement* – OtterLang has its own syntax and semantics
-- *New syntax proliferation* – We keep the language minimal and familiar
-- *Runtime interpreter* – OtterLang is a compiled language

 <h1 align="center">Quick Start</h1>

 ```bash